KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 Since AtomicDEX is trading permanently on blockchains — as opposed to updating an internal database of vouchers — both sides of the trading pair need to wait and watch as miners on the respective blockchains calculate transaction confirmations.

-Because the payments that occur on one blockchain will proceed regardless of the actions on the other blockchain — a confirmation failure on one chain will not stop with the other blockchain performing its duties as normal — it is therefore important that the AtomicDEX protocol observe and adjust as necessary.
+Because the payments that occur on one blockchain will proceed regardless of the actions on the other blockchain — a confirmation failure on one chain will not stop with the other blockchain performing its duties as normal — the AtomicDEX protocol must automatically observe and adjust as necessary.

 #### AtomicDEX is Entirely Experimental, and Should Be Treated As Such

-We should warn our readers, nevertheless.
+We warn our readers, nevertheless.
 Every element of the Komodo ecosystem is still considered to be highly experimental.
 We provide no investment advice, nor any guarantees of any funds utilized on our network.
 Use our products only at your own risk.

 #### The AtomicDEX API